tania0507/tania0507.github.io/my_experienc /readme.md

 >He also gave us the steps to register on *SWAYAM* where we can enroll in any *course* for free.
 >

 >Now after all the speakers, we were having interaction with our seniors who gave information about *Causmic Club*.
 This peer interaction was amazing.
+We were given very informative knowledge about this club.
+Also for making such kind of environment, we have *singing* performances by our *seniors*.
+>

+___

+## Day 12

+>Today, I was having my *first lecture* of *CHEMISTRY*.
+This lecture was taken by **Prof. Karan Bhala**.
+Sir taught us *basics of *chemistry*.
+First sir started from *basics of organic chemistry* and taught us the very basics.
+>
+>Then sir taught us the *basics of inorganic chemistry* and then the *basics of physical chemistry*.
+We read all the basics of *chemistry* in this class.
+>

+>Then my *second lecture* was of *UHV* by **Prof. Manjot kaur**.
+We discussed all that we had read in our previous lectures of UHV.
+Also *GD* (Group Discussion) was conducted on the topics based on *UHV*.
+>

+>In my *third lecture*, I was having my *MATHEMATICS* test.
+It included the questions of *Integration* and *Differentiation*.
+>
+>This was all about this day.
+>

 ```
 TO BE CONTINUED...
 ```